Technical On-Page SEO

 Built-In, Not Bolted On

 Every site I build starts with technical SEO as a baseline, not as an afterthought or an add-on package.
-The sites coming out of 137Foundry ship with proper meta tags, structured data, semantic HTML, optimized performance, and clean crawl paths from day one.
+The sites coming out of 137Foundry ship with proper meta tags, structured data, semantic HTML, optimized frontend performance, and clean crawl paths from day one.

 Get Your Technical SEO Right